 - Drug possession: Marijuana and certain designer drugs, such as ecstasy, have grown in popularity among high schoolers in recent years, especially in communities that share space with a college or university.
 Drug possession is the most common drug crime committed by high schoolers, but it is not unheard of for a teen to commit drug distribution or manufacturing.

 No matter the crimes your teenage son or daughter has allegedly committed, you can rely on Hager & Schwartz, P.A. and our Miami juvenile crimes attorneys for legal assistance and representation.
 We understand that a conviction for your child can jeopardize their entire future, costing jobs and educational opportunities.
 With this in mind, we give each criminal defense case involving high schoolers and teens absolutely all of our focus and energy, doing everything in our power to protect your son or daughter from the heavy hand of the law.

-Would you like to start your case with a free consultation?
+Would you like to start your case with an immediate consultation?
 Contact us today!